-The company is registered as a wholly-foreign owned enterprise under the PRC law.
+@ The company is registered as a wholly-foreign owned enterprise under the PRC law.

-The Group's equity interest of Guangdong Hengjia was frozen in relation to the litigation proceedings as mentioned in note 41(4)(a) from 23 August 2022 to 22 August 2025.
+Certain of the Group's equity interest in Guangdong Hengjia was frozen in relation to the litigation proceedings as mentioned in note 40 from 23 August 2022 to 22 August 2025.

-40. SUBSIDIARIES (Continued)
+39. SUBSIDIARIES (Continued)